ferrousdesigner/flareact/README.md

    storage, firestore, authentication and hosting.
 2. Copy firebase config and update the details in the files below: a. firebaseConfig in config.js
-3. Update app name, app id as per your project.
+3. Update app name, app id as per your project in the config file.
-4.
+4. In the public folder icons with your project icon.
+5. Update manifest.json in public folder.
+6. Update package.json > name to your project name.

 ```bash
 # Start Dev Server